 Certificate of Achievement in Construction Technology

-- Demonstrate safe and proper methods of operation of construction-related power tools.
+- Demonstrate safe and proper use of power tools used in the construction field.

-Upon successful completion of this certificate, students will be prepared for employment in the following fields: assisting construction managers, materials take-off and assisting materials estimators, drafting plans, entry-level carpenters, entry-level finish installer, entry-level concrete installers, retail sales, outside sales for building materials or services, entry-level building inspector.
+Upon successful completion of this certificate, students will be prepared for employment in the following fields: assisting construction managers, materials take-off and assisting materials estimators, drafting plans, entry-level carpenters, entry-level finish carpentery, entry-level concrete installers, retail sales, outside sales for building materials or services.

 |CT 260||Interior Millwork||4|

 The Certificate of Achievement requirements include completion of the certificate courses with a “C” or better grade in each course.
 Required and support courses may be substituted with the approval of the Industry & Technology Division Chair.